 What is Short Term Finance?

-Short term finance refers to financing needs for a small period normally less than a year.
+Short-term finance refers to financing needs for a small period normally less than a year.
 In businesses, it is also known as working capital financing.
-This type of financing is normally needed because of uneven flow of cash into the business, the seasonal pattern of business, etc. In most cases, it is used to finance all types of inventory, accounts receivables etc. At times, only specific one time orders of business are financed.
+This type of financing is normally needed because of the uneven flow of cash into the business, the seasonal pattern of business, etc. In most cases, it is used to finance all types of inventory, accounts receivables, etc. At times, only specific one-time orders of business are financed.

 Types / Sources of Short-Term Financing

 As we understood, why we need short-term financing, there are various sources of short-term financing for a business.
 Each type of short-term finance has different characteristics and can be used in different situations.
 Some of those are explained below:

 Ooh yes, you have understood it right.
 It is the credit extended by the accounts payables.
 We would classify this credit into 2 types – free trade credit and paid trade credit.
 After a particular no. of days as per payment terms, the supplier charges interest on the delay of payment.
 So, the period before this is free trade credit and after that is paid trade credit.

 It’s quite obvious that the free trade credit should be as much as possible because it is free of cost.
 How much is free trade credit extended to a customer?
 It depends upon the creditworthiness of the buyer, discipline maintained in payment commitments, the bulk of the business, etc. The higher you rate on these factors, the higher would be the free trade credit available to your business.

 Paid trade credit is definitely a type of short-term financing but on the priority list, it would be quite below.
 In short, it should be selected only when another financing is not available.
 The reason for not opting for it is its high-interest cost.